zulip/zulip/docs/contributing/continuing-unfinished-work.md

 professionally and ethically necessary to [properly credit][coauthor-git-guide] their contributions in the commit history of work that you submit.
-Git, used properly, does a good job of preserving commits originally authorship information.
+Git, used properly, does a good job of preserving the original authorship of commits.

-However, it's normal to find yourself making changes to commits originally authored by others contributors, whether resolving merge conflicts when doing `git rebase` or fixing bugs to create an atomically correct commit compliant with Zulip's [commit guidelines](../contributing/commit-discipline.md).
+However, it's normal to find yourself making changes to commits originally authored by other contributors, whether resolving merge conflicts when doing `git rebase` or fixing bugs to create an atomically correct commit compliant with Zulip's [commit guidelines](../contributing/commit-discipline.md).